jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 >
 > PRF(secret, label, seed) = P_\<hash>(secret, label \| seed).
 >
-> The secret is the EMSK from the inner method, the label is
+> The secret is the EMSK or MSK from the inner method, the label is
 > "TEAPbindkey@ietf.org" consisting of the ASCII value for the
 > label "TEAPbindkey@ietf.org" (without quotes),  the seed
 > consists of the "\\0" null delimiter (0x00) and 2-octet unsigned